Avocado production in Mexico: Supply chain

 Avocado supply chains are opaque, involve multiple actors, and cross vast distances.
 This opacity reduces communication across the supply chain, suppresses information on production conditions, and increases the risk of environmental and social harm.
+Export tracking is overseen by a multi-agency Technical Commission, which verifies compliance with labor, environmental, and phytosanitary requirements.
 Mexican exporters maintain a farm-tracking database at the carton level, but they only communicate the country of origin to retailers and end-consumers.